lvivdotnet/manifesto/README.md

 - We value personal and professional growth
 - We value leadership skills and leading by example
 - We value proactivity in every form
-- We value being global and diverse, learning from various cultures
+- We value being global and diverse, learning from various cultures and communities
 - We value openness and transparency
 - We value continuous collaboration